Frozen Shoulder Pain Specialists

 A combination of hands-on exercises and manual range of motion exercises can restore as much mobility as possible and may also reduce the amount of pain you’re experiencing.

 In the early stages of frozen shoulder, your shoulder feels inflamed.
 It may benefit from shoulder mobilization and kinesiology taping for pain relief.
 Gradually, through a series of gentle stretches and muscle release techniques, your mobility begins to improve.
-Your NYC physical therapist won’t push you beyond you capabilities and takes care not to do any movements that are more aggressive than you’re ready for.
+Your Brooklyn physical therapist won’t push you beyond you capabilities and takes care not to do any movements that are more aggressive than you’re ready for.
 Recovery in motion is a creed at TRI Physical Therapy.
 And it means that you participate in your rehabilitation at every turn.

 Massage Therapy for Pain Relief